The-Known-Galaxy/archives/jedi/the_colonies_region/shelsha_sector/shelsha_sector.md

 Pirates were a serious problem in the area, particularly the BloodScar gang.
 After Vilim Disra turned her in, the Galactic Empire held Leia Organa imprisoned for a time in 0.5 ABY.
-During this time, the Teardrop massacre also occurred, wherein an entire town in the sector was destroyed due to the Galactic Empire’s suspicion of planet Teardrop harboring a Rebel Alliance cell.
+During this time, the Teardrop massacre also occurred, wherein an entire town in the sector was destroyed due to the Galactic Empireâ€™s suspicion of planet Teardrop harboring a Rebel Alliance cell.

 # Section 1

 Shelkonwa was the Shelsha sector's capital planet.
 It was located in the Shelkonwa system.
 Makrin City, its capital, housed the governor's palace of Shelkonwa.